 (Book image by Horia Varlan/Flickr Creative Commons)

-Music History materials are primarily located in the "Music History and Criticism" call number range ML 159 - 3785 (Second Floor)
+Music History materials are primarily located in the "Music History and Criticism" call number range ML 159 - 3785 (Third Floor)

 Some highlights of the range (not a complete list):

 ML 162 - 197 By Time Period

 ML 198 - 360.6 By Region or Country